wui-hong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all contacts in the contact list.
-2. SpendNSplit shows a list of contacts.
+2. Spend n Split shows a list of contacts.
 3. User enters the command to create a group expense.
-4. SpendNSplit informs the user that the group expense has been created.
+4. Spend n Split informs the user that the group expense has been created.
-5. SpendNSplit shows the expense list for that group of persons.
+5. Spend n Split shows the expense list for that group of persons.

 Use case ends.

 Extensions:
 * 3a.
-If the person(s) does not exist in the contact list, SpendNSplit throws an error.
+If the person(s) does not exist in the contact list, Spend n Split throws an error.
   * 3a1.
-SpendNSplit informs the user that the person does not exist in the contact list.
+Spend n Split informs the user that the person does not exist in the contact list.
   * 3a2.
 Use case resumes at step 2.

 * 3b.
-If the user enters an invalid command without required flags, SpendNSplit throws an error.
+If the user enters an invalid command without required flags, Spend n Split throws an error.
   * 3b1.
-SpendNSplit informs the user that the command is invalid, and shows the user what required flags are missing.
+Spend n Split informs the user that the command is invalid, and shows the user what required flags are missing.
   * 3b2.
 Use case resumes at step 2.

 ---